baghatur/battleship-dotnetcore/README.md

 [![Build status](https://dev.azure.com/APS-SD-Stewards/APS-SD/_apis/build/status/proscrumdev.battleship-dotnetcore-CI)](https://dev.azure.com/APS-SD-Stewards/APS-SD/_build/latest?definitionId=13)

+# Hint
+This version is depricated and will no longer be updated.
+Please use the .NET6 version to get the latest and greatest version: https://github.com/proscrumdev/battleship-dotnet

+---

 # Build the application
 In the root folder of the application there is a Battleship.sln which can be used to build all projects by executing
 ```bash